novalagung/howto/docs/setup-wireguard-vpn-server.md

 ./wireguard-install.sh
 ```

-You will be asked to confirm several configuration.
-The pre-defined value for each prompt should be sufficient, except for the `IPv4 or IPv6 public address`, for that specific prompt please ensure to have correct public IP address entered.
+You will be asked to confirm several configurations key.
+The pre-defined value for each prompt should be sufficient, except for the `IPv4 or IPv6 public address`, for that specific prompt, ensure to have correct public IP address entered.

 :::caution

-If you are using AWS or other cloud provider, there is a chance that the default IP address value is not the public IP, but the private IP.
+If you are using AWS or another cloud provider, there is a chance that the default IP address value is not the public IP, but the private IP.
 So please keep in mind, always use the public IP there.

 :::